Is a Matchmaker Worth the Money?

 “Like in Fiddler on the Roof or on that Millionaire Matchmaker show?”
 I asked.

 “Yeah — kind of!” she said eagerly.
-After years of being frustrated with Tinder and OkCupid, my friend had used a local matchmaking service.
+After years of being frustrated with Tinder, OkCupid, and even a brief free trial with Match.com, my friend had used a local matchmaking service.
 In about four years of putting herself out there on free online dating sites and apps, she had only one relationship that lasted more than a few months.
 The rest had fizzled out in a line of horrible, awkward dates.

 Instead, she had made the bold and costly decision to use a professional matchmaker.